matrix-org/matrix.org/content/legal/privacy-notice.md

 United Kingdom
 EC4R 1AG

 Should you have other questions or concerns about this document, please send us an email at [dpo@matrix.org](mailto:dpo@matrix.org).

 ### 1.2 This is a living document

 This is a living document.
 With your help, we want to make it the best in the industry.

 If you read something that rubs you the wrong way, or if you think of something that should be added, please get in touch!
 We're all ears!
-Email dpo@matrix.org and we'll chat.
+Email <dpo@matrix.org> and we'll chat.
 We don't amend this document for any specific users or use case, but if your proposed changes apply to all of our users, we'll be happy to update it for everyone.
 Scroll to the bottom to see the history so far.

 We will likely improve this document over time and we will take steps to inform our users about any updates.
 By continuing to use the Service, you will implicitly accept the changes we make.
 If updates to this document are ever associated with significant changes to the way we collect our process your data, we will promptly notify you.

 Your access and use of the Service is always subject to the most current version of this document.

 ## 2. Access to your Data

 ### 2.1 What is the legal basis for processing my data and how does this affect my rights under GDPR (General Data Protection Regulation)?

 #### 2.1.1 Legal basis for processing

-Matrix.org processes your data under a Legitimate Interest basis of processing, to provide our Service to you in an efficient and secure manner and to ensure the legal compliance and proper administration of our business.
+Matrix.org processes your data under a performance of contract basis of processing, to provide our Service to you in an efficient and secure manner and to ensure the legal compliance and proper administration of our business.
 Essentially, this means that we process your data only as necessary to deliver the Service and for internal administration purposes, and in a manner that you understand and expect.
 We also carry out processing that is necessary to provide our Service to you under our Matrix.org Homeserver Terms and Conditions and processing that is necessary to comply with our legal obligations.
 Where consent is required by law in relation to certain processing, we will ask for your consent.

 We process your information for the purposes of providing our decentralised, openly-federated and end-to-end encrypted communication Service, getting in touch with you, responding to your requests, working with our suppliers to deliver the Service and enabling its features, ensuring the security of our Service, developing, fixing and improving our Service, administering our business and complying with the law.